 2. Privacy Badger

-Privacy Badger is a great extensions which protects your online privacy while you are browsing the internet.
+Privacy Badger is a great extension that protects your online privacy while you are browsing the internet.
 It blocks spying ads and invisible trackers and ensures that companies can’t track your browsing without your consent.
 One of the biggest problems with online browsing today is the trackers that follow you across websites and generate information about you to deliver targeted ads.
 Privacy Badger protects you from such kind of invisible trackers.

 Install: Privacy Badger

-5. uBlock Origin
+3. uBlock Origin

 While you might think that most of the information available on the web is available for free, you are actually paying for it with your privacy.
 Invisible trackers track you across sites and deliver you targeted ads.
 While the extensions mentioned above stop invisible trackers from tracking your browsing data, uBlock Origin blocks those persistent ads from showing on the websites. uBlock also allows you to whitelist the websites of your favorite creators so that you can browse the internet ad-free without keeping a guilty conscience.

 A good way to protect your browsing history from being tracked not only by the automatic scripts present on websites but also from your ISPs (internet service providers) is by using a VPN.
 A VPN allows you to browse the internet by using a virtual or proxy IP address and saves your browsing data from getting tracked.
 VPN also had added benefits of unblocking the region-locked content.

 While there are tons of good free VPN service providers, if you are looking for one which provides the best connectivity and speed, TunnelBear is the way to go.
 Although it’s a paid VPN service (the free version comes with 500MB of data), I recommend it because of its 99% uptime and high speed.
 The service costs $9.99/month (billed monthly) or $4.99/month (billed annually) and gives you unlimited data.